rouyang2017/SISSO/README.md

 R. Ouyang, S. Curtarolo, E. Ahmetcik, M. Scheffler, and L. M. Ghiringhelli, Phys.
 Rev. Mater.
 2, 083802 (2018).

-Installation:
+Installation
 -------------
-This program is written in Fortran 90, and a MPI Fortran compiler is needed for the installation (Intel compiler for the moment).
+This program is written in Fortran 90, and a MPI Fortran compiler (from Intel or GNU) is needed for the installation.
-E.g.: go to folder "src" and do "mpiifort var_global.f90 libsisso.f90 DI.f90 FC.f90 SISSO.f90 -o ~/bin/your_code_name"
+E.g.: go to the folder "src" and do:
+"mpiifort -O2 var_global.f90 libsisso.f90 DI.f90 FC.f90 SISSO.f90 -o ~/bin/your_code_name"
+or
+"mpigfortran -O2 var_global.f90 libsisso.f90 DI.f90 FC.f90 SISSO.f90 -o ~/bin/your_code_name"
+(The code compiled using mpiifort was found ~2X faster than that using mpigfortran according to my tests)

 The modules:
 - var_global.f90 module for declaring global variables